 7. Social procurement

-The opportunity for local business involvement, giving back and compensating communities directly and indirectly will go a long way to
+The opportunity for local business involvement, giving back and compensating communities directly and indirectly will go a long way to settle commuter frustrations.

-mean a missing a business meeting or the child’s soccer game.
+Each disruption has a personal impact on each commuter.
+It could mean a missing a business meeting or the child’s soccer game.
 I hear stories daily amongst commuters, who are fatigued by all the interruptions.

 Don’t ignore commuters because you won’t like what they have to say.
 Don’t communicate only when you want something.